dainst/chronontology-backend/docs/datastore-configuration-reference.md

 ### Connect mode

-The simplest possible configuration for connect mode would be
+According to the defaulting rules as described in the paragraphs above the simplest possible configuration for connect mode would either be

 ```
 datastores.1.type=filesystem